 10. Put pan in oven on middle rack and bake for 15 minutes.
-Turn oven down to 350 degrees F and bake for another 10ish minutes, until crust is golden brown and bounces back slightly when you press down on it.
+Remove and brush with melted butter, garlic, and oregano.
+Turn oven down to 375 degrees F and bake for another 10ish minutes, until crust is golden brown and bounces back slightly when you press down on it.
 Let cool for 15 minutes and eat.

 If you make this sourdough focaccia recipe, be sure to tag me on Instagram with hashtag #heartbeetkitchen, or @heartbeetkitchen!